 Townsville is the southern gateway to the Wet Tropics World Heritage area.
-Many travellers start their journey along The Great Green Way (Bruce Highway) from Townsville, a major regional city and airport.
+Many travellers start their journey along the Bruce Highway from Townsville, a major regional city and airport.

-Driving north from Townsville along the Bruce Highway is the start of your journey up the Tropical Coast along The Great Green Way.
+Driving north from Townsville along the Bruce Highway is the start of your journey up the Tropical Coast along the Bruce Highway.
 This drive north is interesting as you pass quite quickly from the obvious dry tropics landscape into the green blanket of the Wet Tropics, with its mountains that are part of Australia’s Great Dividing Range and coastal plains comprising forest and pockets of agriculture.

 About 20 minutes along the highway, you will arrive at Rollingstone.
 Here there is a pretty creek for swimming, a park with picnic facilities and you can follow the heritage walk signage.
 Some of Queensland’s largest pineapple farms, which provide opportunities for seasonal employment, are at Rollingstone.
 There is a four star caravan park if you want to stay longer.